nhab/Nilx/README.md

       using a collection-like interface for accessing domain objects

 ## Domain Service:
-    ● A Domain Service is a stateless service that implements core business rules of the domain.
+● A Domain Service is a stateless service

+that implements core business rules of the domain.

-    ● It is useful to implement domain logic that depends on multiple aggregate (entity) type or some external services.
+● It is useful to implement domain logic

+that depends on multiple aggregate (entity) type or some external services.

 ● Services come in 3 flavours:
 Domain Services, Application Services, and Infrastructure Services.

 **Domain Services :**
         Encapsulates business logic that doesn't naturally fit within a domain object, and are NOT typical CRUD operations – those would belong to a Repository.
 **Application Services :**
         Used by external consumers to talk to your system (think Web Services).
-        If consumers need access to CRUD operations, they would be exposed here.
-     **Infrastructure Services :**
+        If consumers need access to CRUD operations, they would be exposed her **Infrastructure Services :**
         Used to abstract technical concerns (e.g. MSMQ, email provider, etc).
         ● Keeping Domain Services along with your Domain Objects is sensible( they are all focused on domain logic).
         And you can inject Repositories into your Services.
 Depends on services and repositories.

 ## Speciﬁcation:
       ● A Speciﬁcation is used to deﬁne named, reusable, combinable and testable ﬁlters for Domain Objects based on the business rules.
       ● you can think of specifications as of domain classes that categorize other domain classes.
       ● A specification answers the question of whether a domain object meets some criteria.
       ● he main benefit of the Specification pattern is that you can reuse that knowledge (of whether a domain object meets some criteria) in different scenarios and therefore adhere to the Don’t Repeat Yourself principle.

 # Domain Event:
       A Domain Event is a way of informing other services in a loosely coupled manner, when a domain speciﬁc event occurs.

     ● Factories Since an aggregate should always be in a consistent state it is important that they are constructed in a consistent state to the user.
     Factories provide a way to ensure that new instances of an aggregate always start in a consistent state.

 #    Application layer =============================
 ##    ● Application Service:
       An Application Service is a stateless service that implements use cases of the application.
       An application service typically gets and returns DTOs.
 It is used by the Presentation Layer.
       It uses and coordinates the domain objects to implement the use cases.
       A use case is typically considered as a Unit Of Work.

 ##   ● Data Transfer Object (DTO):
       A DTO is a simple object without any business logic that is used to transfer state (data) between the Application and Presentation Layers.